February 6, 2012

 This eggnog is spiced “just right” and it’s a delicious sugar-free treat…..there’s no sugar in it and it still tastes great.
 You’ll be wanting glass after glass of this creamy concoction.
 I know my kids sure love it!

-In large heavy saucepan, with a wire whisk combine the eggs, stevia, and salt until blended.
-Add 2 cups of the milk and whisk in to combine.
-Cook over low-medium heat, stirring constantly, until mixture thickens and coats the back of a spoon (about 15 to 20 minutes).
-Mixture should reach 160 degrees, don’t let it boil, or it will curdle.
+- In large heavy saucepan, with a wire whisk combine the eggs and salt until blended.
+Add in the cream and whisk in to combine.
+Cook over low-medium heat, stirring constantly, until the mixture thickens and coats the back of a spoon (about 15 to 20 minutes).
+Mixture should reach 160 degrees, don't cook too fast or let it boil, or the eggs will curdle.

 *Sugar-Free / Grain-Free